Learning a Single Near-hover Position Controller for Vastly Different Quadcopters: Learning an Adaptive Drone Controller

 \subsection{Adaptation Module}

-During deployment, we do not have access to the vector $e_t$ and hence we cannot compute the intrinsics vector $z$.
-Instead, we will use the sensor and action history to directly estimate $z_t$ as proposed in ~\cite{kumar2021rma}.
-We call this module the adaptation module $\phi$, and we will train this in simulation itself $a_t = \pi(x_t, \hat{z_t})$.
+During deployment, we do not have access to the vector $e_t$ and hence we cannot compute the intrinsics vector $z_t$.
+Instead, we will use the sensor and action history to directly estimate $z_t$ as proposed in \cite{kumar2021rma}.
+We call this module the adaptation module $\phi$.
 We can train this module in simulation using supervised learning because we have access to both the ground truth intrinsics $z_t$, and the sensor history and previous actions.
 We minimize the mean squared error loss $\lVert z - \hat{z} \rVert ^2$.